Our Science – Greer Website

 Yoshimi Endo Greer, M.D., Ph.D.

-In 1999, she obtained PhD with Renal Physiology at Graduate School of Tohoku University.
-Her work was about the effect of Angiotensin II receptor blocker on micro-hemodynamics in animal kidney model system.
-To extend her interest in renal physiology, she joined Dr. Josephine P. Briggs' lab in NIDDK as her first postdoc in 1998.
-She studied transcriptional regulatory mechanism of Cyclooxygenase-2.
+In 1999, Dr. Greer obtained a Ph.D. in renal physiology from the Graduate School of Tohoku University.
+Her research focused on the effect of the angiotensin II receptor blocker on micro-hemodynamics in an animal kidney model system.
+To extend her interest in renal physiology, Dr. Greer joined Dr. Josephine P. Briggs' lab at the National Institute of Diabetes and Digestive and Kidney Diseases as a postdoctoral fellow in 1998.
+In this role, she studied the transcriptional regulatory mechanism of cyclooxygenase-2.

-In 2001, she joined Dr. Jeff Rubin's lab in NCI as her second post-doc, and investigated molecular mechanism of Wnt3a-dependent cell motility in mammalian cells.
+In 2001, Dr. Greer joined Dr. Jeff Rubin's lab at the National Cancer Institute (NCI).
+During this second postdoctoral fellowship, she investigated the molecular mechanism of Wnt3a-dependent cell motility in mammalian cells.

-In 2004, She joined Georgetown University Medical School as a Research Instructor (Junior Faculty), and studied transcriptional mechanism of VE-cadherin that is involved with retinoic acid-mediated trans-differentiation of breast cancer cells.
+In 2004, Dr. Greer joined Georgetown University Medical School as a research instructor (junior faculty).
+In this position, she studied the transcriptional mechanism of VE-cadherin that is involved with retinoic acid-mediated trans-differentiation of breast cancer cells.

-In 2006 summer, She came back to NCI as a Research Fellow.
+In 2006, Dr. Greer returned to NCI as a research fellow.
 She discovered that Wnt-3a stimulates neurite outgrowth in Ewing tumor cells via a Frizzled3- and c-Jun N-terminal kinase-dependent mechanism.

-Since 2009 to present, she is a Staff Scientist in LCMB, NCI.
-Through active collaboration effort, she and her group investigated functional consequences of Wnt-induced Dishevelled2 Phosphorylation in Canonical and Non-Canonical Wnt Signaling.
-Furthermore, she identified atypical Protein Kinase C Iota as a factor required for Wnt3a-dependent neurite outgrowth and binds to phosphorylated Dishevelled2.
+Through an active collaboration, Dr. Greer investigated the functional consequences of Wnt-induced Dishevelled2 phosphorylation in canonical and non-canonical Wnt signaling.
+Furthermore, she identified atypical protein kinase C iota as a factor that is required for Wnt3a-dependent neurite outgrowth and binds to phosphorylated Dishevelled2.